 Health benefits of pansies:

 All parts of the plant are edible and are a good source of nutrients.
 One of the active ingredients in pansy is salicylic acid, the same main ingredient in modern day aspirin.
 Pansy also contains saponins which are compounds found in plants that have expectorant (mucus clearing properties) and anti-inflammatory properties.
 They are commonly used for upper respiratory infections.
 I mostly use them for the pretty.
 However, they are a beautiful flower to plant and have in your garden if you live in a cooler climate as they fare very well in spring, autumn and winter.
 I planted ours in our garden, however they do well in containers so that you can move them out of the heat in warmer months.
-If you’re interested in learning more about choosing which flowers to plant, I have a post here for you!

 Symbolism of pansy salad:

 Although our household lives rich and delicious food, we also love a fresh salad straight from the garden.
 I personally enjoy two salads a day, one for lunch and one for dinner.
 Eating vibrant foods signals to my body and mind that I care for it, am thinking of it, and am looking out for it.
-I’ve been enjoying the bright pansies in the garden.
+I've been enjoying the bright pansies in the garden.
 My son helped me plant them.
-I also recommend having your two year old help pick and plant for flowers, so they will be even more special.
+I also recommend having a two year old help pick and plant for flowers, so they will be even more special.

 Ingredients in pansy salad: